Compound Interest

 - This expression can be written as A2 = P (1 + R/100) (1 + R/100) = P (1 + R/100)2

-- Continuing in this manner for n compounding periods, the amount at the end of the nth compounding period can be expressed as A = P(1 + R/100)n.
+- Continuing in this manner for n compounding periods, the amount at the end of t years A = P(1 + R/100)t.

-- From the above formulas and computations, you can observe that the compound interest is the same as simple interest for the first interval.
-But, over a period of time, there is a remarkable difference in returns.
+From the above formulas and computations, we can observe that the compound interest is the same as the simple interest for the first interval.
+But, after a period of time, there is a noticeable difference in the total interest obtained.

-The simple interest value for each of the years is the same, as the principal on which it is calculated is constant.
-But the compound interest is varying and increasing across the years.
-Because the principal on which the compound interest is calculated is increasing.
-The principal for a particular year is equal to the sum of the initial principal value, and the accumulated interest of the past years.
+The simple interest value for each time period is the same because the principal on which it is calculated is constant.
+But the compound interest varies and increases across the years.
+This is because the principal on which the compound interest is calculated each year is increasing.
+The principal for a particular year in case of compound interest is equal to the sum of the initial principal value, and the accumulated interest of the past years.

-For example, a sum of $10,000 is deposited at a rate of 10%.
-The below table explains the difference between simple interest and compound interest computation on this principal:
+Example: Assume that an amount of $10,000 is deposited at a rate of 10%.
+The below table explains the difference between simple interest and compound interest computation on this principal for a period of 5 years.

 For 1st year: P = 10,000 Time = 1 year Interest = 1000 |